tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 to TLS 1.3 but saves space by aggressive use of defaults and tighter encodings.
 CTLS is not interoperable with TLS 1.3, but it should eventually be possible for the server to distinguish TLS 1.3 and CTLS handshakes.
+The compact handshake defined here can be used in the context of a TLS-like integrated protocol, or extracted for use in other protocols.

 --- middle